Requirements & Information

 Bring Calendars to Court

-Attorneys and parties should bring or have access to their personal and professional calendars at every court appearance in case the matter must be rescheduled or continued.
+Attorneys and unrepresented parties are expected to have access to their personal and professional calendars at every court appearance in the event any future court date(s) must be rescheduled or continued.

 I. Setting Case for Trial